 - Photographs of resources and activities

-Practical training on Positive Looking this is suitable for a whole school to participate in and would be presented by Gwyn McCormack (Qualified Teacher of VI) from Positive Eye
+Practical training on Positive Looking is suitable for a whole school and is presented by Gwyn McCormack (Qualified Teacher of VI) from Positive Eye

 “In the last three years since Positive Looking has become a part of the syllabus in Bradford schools, I have noticed not only improvements in the development of the children, but an increased conﬁdence amongst teaching staff, and more accurate reporting of progress.” – Rachel Pilling, Ophthalmologist